 License No. 1 Liquor Bar

-License No. 1 is the Hotel Boulderado’s basement speakeasy.
-Its name refers to holding the first liquor license in Boulder.
+License No. 1, the Hotel Boulderado’s basement speakeasy, earned its name for holding the first liquor license in Boulder.

-Interestingly, though Colorado has become a drinker’s destination, Boulder was once a dry city — both before and after Prohibition.
-In 1969, Boulder undid the ban on booze, and the Hotel Boulderado’s basement bar has legally served its patrons ever since.
+Interestingly, although Colorado has become a craft beer drinker’s destination, Boulder was once a dry city — both before and after Prohibition.
+In 1969, Boulder undid the ban on booze, and the Hotel Boulderado’s basement bar has legally served its patrons ever since, with Manhattans, Negronis, other classic cocktails, and wines by the glass or bottle on the menu today.

-One of the best reasons to go to License No. 1 is for the entertainment.
-The bar hosts live music Wednesday – Sunday and comedy showcases every Thursday, Friday, and Saturday night.
+Of course, one of the best reasons to go to License No. 1 is for the entertainment.
+The bar hosts live music Wednesday through Saturday and comedy showcases every Thursday, Friday, and Saturday night.

 The Corner Bar